 The entertainment package includes 10 live channels, from Sky Atlantic to Comedy Central, plus the ability to catch-up missed episodes and whole series from the beginning, including 24 and Modern Family.

 How much?
 The movie-streaming service offers a 30-day free trial, then costs £8.99/month.
 You'll get unlimited streaming from a choice of over 700 films, many of which are new releases and aren't available on Amazon Instant Video or Netflix yet.

-Blinkbox - For pay-per-view recent releasesPay-per-view TV & movies from 99p + get £5 free account credit
+Blinkbox - For renting or buying recent releasesPay-per-view TV & movies from 99p + get £5 free account credit

 A good option for light movie watchers, Tesco-owned streaming site Blinkbox* has no monthly contract.
 Just pay for programmes as you watch them.
 You can also buy titles too, as you can with iTunes.
 Blinkbox also powers the recently launched Clubcard TV.